Anik7303/laravel-docs/basics/routing.md

 #### Dependency Injection

 You may type-hint any dependencies required by your route in your route's callback signature.
-The declared dependencies will autometically be resolved and injected into the callback by the Laravel [service container][service-container].
+The declared dependencies will autometically be resolved and injected into the callback by the Laravel [service container][container].

 You may type-hint the `Illuminate\Http\Request` class to have the current HTTP request autometically injected into your route callback: